juju/docs/src/en/charms-deploying.md

 better and finer-grained control over all networking aspects of a model and its application deployments.

-See the [How to configure more complex networks using spaces][spaces] for more details on creating and listing spaces.
+See the [How to configure more complex networks using spaces][spaces] for details on creating and listing spaces.

-When deploying a charm or a bundle, you can explicitly specify a space using the `--bind` argument following the `juju deploy` command.
+When deploying a charm or a bundle, you can specify a space using the `--bind` argument following the `juju deploy` command.

-When deploying an application to a target with multiple spaces, for instance, the operator must specify which space to use as ambiguous bindings will result in a provisioning failure.
+When deploying an application to a target with multiple spaces, the operator must specify which space to use as ambiguous bindings will result in a provisioning failure.
 The following, for example, will deploy the 'mysql' application to the 'db-space' space:

 ```bash
 juju deploy mysql --bind db-space
 ```

-For finer control, the `--bind` argument can be used to specify how specific charm-defined endpoints are connected to specific spaces, including a default option for any interfaces not specified:
+For finer control, the `--bind` argument can also be used to specify how specific charm-defined endpoints are connected to specific spaces, including a default option for any interfaces not specified:

 ```bash
 juju deploy --bind "db:db-space db-admin:admin-space default-space" mysql